 - Christmas tree farms are carbon sinks and, according to the industry, each acre produces enough oxygen for 18 people.
 I have no way of knowing if the latter claim is accurate, but what I do know is that these trees would perform better in both functions if they were not cut down and were allowed to become forests.
 Considering how densely such farms are planted (usually about 2000 trees per acres), some thinning would need to happen along the way, so that would be a few more Christmas trees at first, as a kind of consolation prize.

 - Christmas trees are often grown on “marginal” land that is too poor for other agricultural crops.
 True.
-But this is only a justification if one considers land “wasted” when it’s not being used to produce a cash crop, and that rapacious attitude is clearly part of the problem in the first place.
+But this is only a justification if one considers land “wasted” when it’s not being used to produce a cash crop (as opposed to being left for wildlife), and that rapacious attitude is clearly part of the problem in the first place.
 Farms that grow ornamental plants use the same resources as food-producing farms—irrigation water, fuel, etc.—that are dwindling or destructively-sourced and it’s time we consider whether that’s worth it.

 (If you do research looking for an organic Christmas tree, you will probably run across a couple of other certifications that claim to be greener than conventional methods.
 One is SERF [Socially & Environmentally Responsible Farms], but their standards are more lenient than organic specifications.
 They utilize a method called Integrated Pest Management [IPM] that reduces but does not eliminate the use of pesticides.
 Still no good.)